aidensitati/loyaltyhub-version-2/README.md

 This project moves beyond traditional churn prediction by treating churn as a behavioral system, not just a binary outcome.

-Instead of asking:

-“Which variables correlate with churn?”

 the analysis investigates: